Skip To Main Content

 Mary Helen Downey serves as the Community Engagement Coordinator for the Rapides Parish School Board.
 She’s a graduate of Louisiana State University’s Manship School of Mass Communication, where she concentrated in Print Journalism.
 She earned her Master of Arts in Teaching degree from Northwestern State University.
 Having taught in the classroom for over a decade, she understands the importance and the impact of education.

-Mary Helen served as the campaign manager for two successful bond initiatives, in 2022 and 2023, that garnered $111 million in funds for facility improvement and expansion.
+Mary Helen has served as the campaign manager for three successful bond initiatives, in 2022, 2023, and 2025, garnering $138 million in funds for facility improvement and expansion.
 Her work centers around amplifying the voices and stories of over 22,000 students and 3,000 employees who are part of Rapides Parish Public Schools.
-She contributes monthly to local publications and maintains positive relationships with media partners.
+She was recently named the National School Public Relations Association’s “Emerging Leader” of the South Central Region, an area encompassing six states.

-Mary Helen also serves as the secretary of the Louisiana School Public Relations Association (LASPRA) and is a member of the National School Public Relations Association.
-She and her LASPRA colleagues present at various conferences on topics that aim to enhance the quality of communications from school districts.
+She also serves as the President-Elect of the Louisiana School Public Relations Association (LASPRA) and is a member of the National School Public Relations Association.

 TREASURER